Andrés Henestrosa: Youth and studies

+Academic work

 Henestrosa contributed in many ways to Zapotec culture, keeping a line of investigation and exaltation of it; he also was one of the Mexican exponents of the literary movement called Indianismo, since his first book.
 He also wrote essays and political documents during his long career.

-In 1936, the Guggenheim Foundation gave him a scholarship to investigate about Zapotec culture and visited United States at the linguistic, resulting in Zapotec language phonetization, the adaptation of the Latin alphabet and a Zapotec–Spanish dictionary.
+In 1936, Henestrosa was awarded the first of two fellowships he would receive from the Guggenheim Foundation to investigate Zapotec culture and linguistics.
+He worked on Zapotec language phonetization, its adaptation using the Latin alphabet, and a Zapotec–Spanish dictionary.
 During this trip, while in New Orleáns in 1937, he wrote one of his most famous books: My Mother’s Portrait ("El retrato de mi madre").

 He was a member of the Mexican Language Academy from October 23, 1964, to his death, as numerary member with chair 23.
 He was the treasurer of the Academy from 1965 to 2000.
 Andrés Henestrosa was one of the most prominent members of the Mexican intelligentsia.

-September 26, 1949
+1949 Mexicana DC-3 crash

 Henestrosa was supposed to be on a DC-3 that crashed on September 26, 1949, killing all 23 onboard.
 He had a premonition and instead boarded a train from Tapachula, the city he was traveling from, to Mexico City.

 Political career

 In 1929, he supported (as did many UNAM students) the presidential campaign of José Vasconcelos, being an active part of the campaign acts and writing many essays and chronicles.
 But almost all of the original hand-wrote transcriptions were lost, being published in many magazines and newspapers.

+In 1946, he joins the Institutional Revolutionary Party (PRI).
 In 1982 he was elected senator for his home state, Oaxaca, as a member of the Institutional Revolutionary Party.